sstsimulator/sst-core/src/sst/core/testingframework/readme.md

 # SST Testing Frameworks

 ## Overview
 This frameworks is built upon Python's unittest module and modified to operate for SST.
 It is designed to operate on Python 2.7 - Python 3.x.
 No 3rd party modules are required, however to enable (optional) concurrent testing, the `testtools` module must be pip installed.

+When the test system is run, it will automatically discover testsuites (this is can be controlled by the user).
+Each testsuite will have multiple tests.
+Normally all tests will be run, however some build or environment conditions or scenarios may require tests to be skipped.

 ## Building and Installing the SST Testing Frameworks